izvolov/mylib/README.en.md

 CMake-based template for C++ project
 ====================================

-Fork, replace "Mylib" with the desired name, and it's done.
+Clone, replace "Mylib" with the desired name, and it's done.

+Or generate a new project with a script: https://github.com/izvolov/mylib-gen/blob/master/README.en.md

 Contents
 --------